 - The ceremony is attended by children over 5 years old.

 Bhai Dooj consists of many rituals.
-Women set a magnificent table with sweets and delicious food, brothers prepare memorable gifts as a token of love.
+Women will set a magnificent table with sweets and delicious food, and brothers will prepare memorable gifts as a token of love.
+The festival is an opportunity to come together and express love and gratitude, and to pray for one another’s well-being.
+The whole family, from different generations, is invited to take part in the celebrations.

 Bhai Dooj is observed on November 16 each year.